You are currently browsing the tag archive for the ‘wetlands’ tag.

 The Chinese New Year is in early February.
 Technically speaking, the Chinese calendar begins on February 4th but the celebrations won’t be until later.
 February always marks the start of a new year for me because it’s my birthday month.
 I expect those born in other months may feel similarly about their birthday months signaling a new beginning.
 Now off to do something about those sad plants in the kitchen…

 My love for the water spawned at the mouth of the Sheepscot River in midcoast Maine.
 But like the eels and salmon, I swam upstream and came of age in not one, but two watersheds.
 One, an estuary in Wiscasset Harbor, nourished by the Sheepscot, swallowed incoming tides from the Gulf of Maine.
-My family owned a half-acre island, White’s Island, at the center of this estuary, where I waded and swam through eel grass, sharp as steak knives turned on their edges.
+My family owned a one-acre island, White’s Island, at the center of this estuary, where I waded and swam through eel grass, sharp as steak knives turned on their edges.
 I wore petticoats of rockweed and floated in hot black inner tubes.
 The current raced beneath the first footbridge to the island threatening to take a swimmer under the trestle bridge of the railroad, where young swimmers weren’t supposed to go.
 The undertow was strong and there was always a risk of drowning.
 My paternal grandmother taught me how to save someone from drowning in that fast-moving current.
 She pretended to drown herself, sinking heavily to the muddy bottom.
 I dove down deep to rescue her.
 When I had done this successfully a few times, we crawled to the riverbank and she cackled with delight.
 Treading against that current took all my energy in frigid saltwater, even in summer.
 It required a combination of kicking and letting go—as I floated backward in fast-forward motion—then paddled again.

 Further inland, I learned to swim out deep in Little Sebago Lake.
 As a young girl, I swam with the eels at night and seduced them with my flashlight.
 My brother and I perched at the end of the dock, shining our lights down into the water, luring the eels to our beams.
 Their sinuous profiles cast shadows on the rippled sandy bottom like slithering heads of Medusa.
 Our maternal grandmother, whom we called Nana, let us swim at night.
 Sometimes we asked our grandfather to splash around and make the eels go away, but they came back.
 These American freshwater eels, which live in the ocean at the beginning and end—their silver stage of development—migrate to lakes, where they live for much of their lives.
 For my Strange Wetlands post about eels, see this post, in which I review James Prosek’s book, Eels–An Exploration from New Zealand to the Sargasso, the World’s Most Amazing & Mysterious Fish.